 Need to log users in to your website?
 Do you really?
 No seriously.
 I’ve seen plenty of sites over the years that offered no real benefit for creating an account.
 It’s just another username and password to keep track of.

-It turns out that very rarely do projects *really* need a database or server-side processing of any kind.
+It turns out that rarely do projects *really* need a database or server-side processing of any kind.

 Sure the dynamic nature of server processing lets us generate massive amounts of similarity-designed pages without manually creating them one by one.